 Account-Level API Keys

-Your Account might still be leveraging Workflow-level Keys, please reach out to Customer Support if you’d like to switch over to Account-level Keys.
+NOTE: Your account might still be leveraging Workflow-level keys.
+Please reach out to Customer Support if you’d like to switch over to Account-level keys.

 1. Access API Keys Settings